14 Facts Linking Climate, Disasters & Hunger

 9. Failing to build up resilience to climate change could increase hunger and malnutrition by up to 20 percent by 2050.

 10. In Niger, regardless of birth location, children born during a drought are more than twice as likely to be malnourished between the ages of one and two.

 Our Food Supply

-11. Nearly a quarter of the world’s farmable lands are degraded.
+11. By 2019, nearly a quarter of the world’s farmable lands were degraded.